BlueMap-Minecraft/BlueMapWiki/community/CloudflareR2.md

    2. Further down under Path, select `Rewrite to...`.
       1. In the first field select `Dynamic` and in the second field enter `concat(http.request.uri.path, ".gz")`.
    3. It should look similar to this: ![Screenshot of the gzip rule in Cloudflare]({{site.baseurl}}/assets/r2/gzip_rule.png)
    4. Save the rule.
-This rule allows Cloudflare to serve the compressed files when the textures or the .prbm files are requested.

 4. Now click on the `Modify Response Header` tab and create a new rule.
    1. Give the rule a name, e.g. `BlueMap: Content-Encoding`.
+This rule marks the compressed files as compressed, so your browser knows how to handle them when it requests them.
    2. Select `Custom filter expression`
       1. In the first field, select `URI Path`.
 In the Operator field, select `ends with`.
 In the value field, enter `.gz`.
       2. Click on `Or` to add another rule.